 I also want to take a moment to address whether or not some of the most common products made with marshmallows are gluten free or full of gluten.

 Rice Krispie Treats: Kellogg’s Rice Krispies are NOT gluten free as the popular cereal contains malt derived from barley.
 Pre-packaged Rice Krispie Treats are not gluten free either and therefore not safe to eat on a gluten-free diet.
-If you want to make your own rice crispy treats, you’ll can do so with a crispy rice cereal alternative.
+If you want to make your own rice crispy treats, you’ll do so with a crispy rice cereal alternative.
 I list some of those alternatives in my article, Are Rice Krispies Gluten Free?

 Starbucks Marshmallow Dream Bar: While packaged Rice Krispie Treats are not gluten free, the Starbucks Marshmallow Dream Bar is labeled gluten free.
 I also tested the Marshmallow Dream Bar with my Nima Sensor, and Nima was all smiles.
 This means the device didn’t find any hidden gluten.
 You can see other products I tested for hidden gluten at Starbucks in this article, What’s Gluten-Free at Starbucks?

-Peeps: All you Peeps lovers can rejoice because, yes, Peeps are gluten free and safe to consume on the gluten-free diet.
+Peeps: All you Peeps lovers can rejoice because, yes, Peeps are gluten free and safe to consume on a gluten-free diet.
 I even tested these cute little marshmallow chicks for hidden gluten and Nima was all smiles.

 Just Born (Peeps parent company) says on its website that the most up-to-date information on a specific product will be on the candy’s label, so be sure to read labels carefully.
 You should see a “gluten free” label on the back of Peeps, if not, take pause as ingredients may have changed.
 Keep in mind that Peeps are not kosher as they contain gelatin (porcine/pork).